 The printing process itself was performed with a displacement controlled 3-axis 3D printing platform, allowing for cross-ply structures to be created with each layer perpendicular to the last- a structure also referred to as face-centered tetragonal (FCT).
 The Researchers printed with a 250 µm nozzle, printed structures 50 x 50 mm in size containing 8 layers and cured the material under nitrogen.

 To test the structures, the Researchers evaluated the effect of shell stiffness and glass transition temperature with respect to the compressive behavior and shape memory, for both the gas filled and polymer filled inks.
-To achieve this, the Researchers used a combination of automated transmitted light microscopy (Malvern Morphologi G3), scanning electron microscopy (SEM), optical microscopy, rotational rheology (TA Instruments AR 2000ex), differential scanning calorimetry (DSC) and compressive loading (Instron 5944).
+To achieve this, the Researchers used a combination of automated transmitted light microscopy (Malvern Panalytical Morphologi 4), scanning electron microscopy (SEM), optical microscopy, rotational rheology (TA Instruments AR 2000ex), differential scanning calorimetry (DSC) and compressive loading (Instron 5944).

 Interested in Instrumentation?
 Request Further Information

 The Researchers in this study have found for the first time that shape memory can be achieved in 3D printed porous elastomers by the addition of polymer microspheres, with a controlled shell glass transition temperature.

 Two different gas microspheres were chosen and the effect of shell stiffness and glass transition on compressive behavior and compression set were investigated.
 By introducing another level of porosity into the printed strands, it enabled the mechanical response (dependent on the microballoon shell stiffness) to be altered.
 The two microspheres added were Tg44 and Tg113 microspheres- with the names corresponding to their glass transition temperatures.